Zylops/storiesForDiscord/README.md

 # Stories for Discord!
-I painstakingly made stories for discord.
+I painstakingly made stories for discord with tailwindcss.
 It looks trash.
 The end.